MASS4ORG/mass4-site/content/guinevere/index.md

 <div class="row">

 :::col
-#### It's "just data"
+#### It's "pure data"

-The LayoutNode struct simply contains a pointer to the layout data, which you can access and modify at will, but we've made the most common layouting data easily accessible.
+The LayoutNode struct simply contains a pointer to the layout data, which you can access and modify at will, but we've made the most common layout data easily accessible.
 ```cs
 LayoutNode node = gui.Node();
 DrawRect(node.Rect, col);        // With padding